IgniteUI/indigo-design-docfx/en/components/list-custom.md

 ## Detach from Symbol

-In order to customize List Item layouts, start by dragging a `List/Custom/Item` to your artboard, right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu.
+In order to customize List Item layouts, start by dragging a `List/Custom/Item` to your artboard, right-clicking on top of it, and selecting the `Detach from Symbol` option near the bottom of the contextual menu in Sketch.
 In your layers panel under the newly appeared _List/Custom/Item_ group, you should see the following:

 | Layer                    | Use                                                                                                                                                  |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------- |